Western Gallery will begin scheduled visits for the BFA Exhibition beginning May 20. Look for details in the coming weeks.

 Western is located in Bellingham, 90 miles north of Seattle and 50 miles south of Vancouver, B.C.
 When approaching Bellingham on Interstate 5, take Exit #252, turn west onto Samish Way and follow the signs to Bill McDonald Parkway and the University Campus.
 The Western Gallery is in the Fine Arts Building, centrally located on campus, across from Carver Gym.
 View campus maps

 On weekdays, pay-by-the-hour parking is available in lots C and 12A (15 minutes’ walk from the Gallery) and in lot 6V (by the Viking Union).
-See pay station rates.
+View campus parking maps.
 On Saturdays, pay-by-the-hour parking is available close to the Gallery in lot 17G.
 Take East College Way and look for the sign marking the lot entrance.
 The Gallery is next to the Ross Engineering Building.
 Lots C and 12A are free on Saturdays.
-For more information, call (360) 650-2945 or stop at the Campus Services Building near the corner of Bill McDonald Parkway and 21st Street.
-Daily and weekly permits for other lots can be purchased through the online Parking Portal.
-View campus parking maps
+For more information, call (360) 650-2945.

 Whatcom Transportation Authority provides bus service to the Western.
 Five different buses go directly to campus.